Temith/printf/README.md

-printf collaboration project with Nancy
+printf collaboration project with Favour